markaltmann/markaltmann.github.io/_posts/2020-04-19-Modern-Adblocking-via-DNS.md

 No safeguards when you are on the road!
 {: .notice--warning}

 That's a real bummer, as you should use this technology also, when you are on the road.
-Running a PiHole locally, seems messy and constantly connecting to a VPN also seems impractical.
+Running a PiHole locally seems messy and constantly connecting to a VPN also seems impractical.

-That's where NextDNS comes into play.
+That's where NextDNS comes into play!
 It's basically a PiHole-as-a-service.
-It can basically provides the very same services you can configure in your PiHole.
+It can basically provide the very same service as your PiHole, on the road.
+For more information, you can also read this very good article: <https://medium.com/@mlapida/replacing-pi-hole-with-nextdns-faed99277997>

 Setting that up is also quite easy: